UPPER CHITISTONE

 Although bear sightings may be exciting, we do our best to avoid close encounters with preventative measures at camp and while hiking that our guides will share with you.
 Just in case of unusually close encounters, our guides carry flare guns (to scare a bear away) and pepper spray (in case of an uncomfortably close meeting).
 It is very uncommon to have to use either.

-On our backpacking and basecamp trips, you can expect 3 meals a day, plus snacks of your choice.
+On our backpacking and base camp trips, you can expect 3 meals a day, plus snacks of your choice.
 Breakfasts and dinners are usually hot meals and lunches are served cold.
 On mountaineering trips lunches consist of a variety of snacks as it can be hard to organize group meals while on a rope team.

 We use a combination of fresh, dehydrated, and freeze-dried ingredients to make our delicious meals, however on longer backpacking and mountaineering trips your guides will use more freeze-dried foods than fresh foods to keep pack weights as low as possible.
-On our rafting trips, we cook full multi-course meals with fresh ingredients and enjoy hot and cold breakfasts, cold lunches and hot dinners.

 Meals for most trips start with Lunch on the first day and end with Lunch on the last day. *